 With respect to boating DUI's in Napa County, first, understand that, whereas the laws controlling DUI's are in Vehicle Code Sections 23152(a) and (b), the laws controlling BUI's are not in the vehicle code, but rather in the California Harbors and Navigation Code: HNC 655(b),(c), or HNC 655.6 for zero tolerance under-21 cases.
 For the full boating safety statutory scheme, see HNC 650 et. seq.
 But similar to the vehicle code prohibitions on driving under the influence or with .08% or more blood alcohol (BAC), the applicable HNC sections outlaw operating a vessel under the influence, and operating a vessel with a BAC of 0.08% or more.
 You can already see that there are subtle differences between DUIs and BUIs, such as "driving versus operating," and what exactly is a vessel, but the essence of the charges are basically the same.

 What good Napa DUI lawyers know for certain is that penalties are vastly different, if a case actually results in a conviction for a BUI.
-One may be able to avoid jail completely, and even get misdemeanor diversion (essentially the case would be dismissed without a conviction) in certain BUI cases, whereas diversion or avoiding jail (or a jail alternative) is nearly impossible with a typical Napa County DUI conviction.
+One may be able to avoid jail completely, and even get misdemeanor diversion (essentially the case would be dismissed without a conviction, typically in exchange for a boating safety course) in certain BUI cases, whereas diversion and avoiding jail (or jail alternatives) is nearly impossible with a typical Napa County DUI conviction.